hack3rs.ca network-security

 triage-questions

-• ?Is there evidence of active exploitation attempts against this service/path?
+• ?Is there evidence of active exploitation attempts in web logs, IDS alerts, or scanner findings linked to this service or path?

-• ?Has remediation been validated by direct testing, not only by a ticket status change?
+• ?Has remediation been confirmed by retesting the service, not just by a ticket status change?

 defender-actions.checklist